emeinhardt/gregex/README.md

 #### Converting a linear code representation of a glycan to an s-expression

+While linear code is more compact than more general tree notations when chaining ('unary branching') is more typical than (multi-child) branching, the 'bushier' a glycan is and the more monosaccharides are in the glycan, the harder it will be for a human to see hierarchical structure at a glance and the more likely  they are to make mistakes while reading or editing.
+`gregex` has (currently somewhat limited) support for exporting a glycan represented in linear code to a notation that makes the tree structure more apparent: 's-expressions'.

-The [native representation](https://en.wikipedia.org/wiki/S-expression) of code and data in Lisp dialects makes tree and list structure readily apparent, even for longer glycans, particularly when indented according to common conventions.
+This [native representation](https://en.wikipedia.org/wiki/S-expression) of code and data from Lisp dialects makes tree and list structure readily apparent, even for longer glycans, particularly when indented according to common conventions.
+S-expressions ('s-exps') also have a long history of use in natural language parsing for creating human- and machine-readable representations of syntactic trees.

 `python -m gregex 'NNa6Ab4GNb4(NNa3(ANb4)Ab4GNb2)Ma3(NNa3(ANb4)Ab4GNb3Ab4GNb2(NNa3(ANb4)Ab4GNb6)Ma6)Ma4GNb4(Fa6)GN' -e`